krukru741/gpt4o-image-examples/WesternStyleCartoon.md

 - Visual Notes:
   - "Importer" should still be labeled on their clothing.
   - The Importer hand the TV to buyer
+  - The buyer should wear cusal cloth like a T-shirt
   - Show the price tag: $1500 on the TV
   - A dialogue ballon show the price breakdown as: "$1250 cost + $250 margin"